Theresa Kugel: Early life

+Conversion

 In 1930, Mina was staying with her uncle in Yaroslavl and undergoing treatment for pulmonary tuberculosis.
 Out of curiosity, she went into a local Roman Catholic parish while Fr.
 Josif Josiukas was offering a Solemn High Mass followed by Eucharistic Adoration.
 After the Mass, Mina Kugel was looking at the Blessed Sacrament exposed in the Monstrance when she was overwhelmed by a new belief in the Real Presence and burst into tears.
 She left the church transformed into a completely different person.

 In 1931, Mina Kugel, who now desired only to become a Catholic, travelled to Moscow and stayed with her relatives.
 She was secretly baptized into the Russian Greek Catholic Church, with Nora Rubashova as her godmother, by the former Symbolist poet Fr.
 Sergei Solovyov.
 Mina Kugel took the Christian name of Theresa, in honor of St. Thérèse of Lisieux.
+Many years later, her spiritual director, Fr.
+Georgii Friedman, would compare Mina Kugel's conversion story with those of André Frossard and Hermann Cohen.

 Kugel's illness was considered hopeless and the doctors had reportedly given up on her.
 But after Bishop Pie Eugène Neveu gave her a flask of water from Lourdes, Kugel was cured and the doctors were allegedly unable to explain why.

-In 1932 she moved to Krasnodar, where she was tonsured a nun with the name Teresa.
-On 6 October 1933 in Krasnodar she was arrested and taken to Moscow, where she was placed in Butyrskaya prison.
-On 19 February 1934 she was sentenced to 3 years in a labor camp.
-Kugel was released on 16 November 1935.
-After December she lived in Bryansk and in October 1937 moved to Maloyaroslavets.
-During World War II she was in the zone occupied by the Germans.
-After Maloyaroslavets was liberated by Red Army, Kugel was arrested on charges of collaboration with the Germans.
-On 31 October 1942 she was sentenced to five years in labor camps and sent to Temlag.
-She was released on 25 March 1947 and returned to live in Maloyaroslavets.
-In the autumn of next year she moved to Kaluga.
-On 3 April 1949 Kugel she was arrested on charges of espionage for the Vatican.
-On 2 July 1949 she was declared mentally insane and 17 September forcibly treated in special hospitals.
-On 15 October 1952, Theresa Kugel was transferred into an ordinary psychiatric hospital.